nuggie86/First-Project/README.md

 __Navigation Bar__
 - Featured on all three pages, the full responsive navigation bar includes links to the Home page, Gallery, and Sign Up page and is identical on each page to allow for easy navigation.

 - This section will allow the user to easily navigate from page to page across all devices without having to revert to the previous page via the ‘back button.
+As specified in the user sotorys.

 ##### User stories
 1. As a new visitor to the website, I want to easily navigate the site, so I can find what I need efficiently.